 - The national implementation of the European Common Agricultural Policy (CAP) aims, among others, at maintaining the 2012 level of (total) grassland area.

 - Effective steps are required to achieve this target.

-Extensively managed grassland is important for species-rich plant communities which require nutrient-poor soils and are rare in farmland.
-Approximately 40 % of the endangered ferns and flowering plants in Germany, are found in grassland, as the 'Grünland-Report' shows (BfN 2014, in German only).
-But grasslands are also important for protecting soils and water and, in addition, help to protect the climate by storing carbon.
+Extensively managed grassland is important for species-rich plant communities which have become rare in agricultural landscapes require nutrient-poor soils and.
+Approximately 40 % of the endangered ferns and flowering plants in Germany are found in grassland, as the 'Grünland-Report' shows (BfN 2014, in German only).
+But grasslands are also important for protecting soils and water and help to protect the climate by storing carbon.
 Permanent grassland is of particular value.
-It is defined as meadows and pastures that have not been used as field for at least five continuous years.
+It is defined as meadows and pastures that have not been used as arable land for at least five continuous years.

 The loss of grasslands is due to more intensive agriculture and the associated changes in land use.
 Using grasslands for pasture and hay is becoming less attractive to farmers while there is a growing demand to cultivate the land for feed and energy plants.
 Many farmers therefore increasingly use former pastures and meadows as arable land.
-Particularly valuable sites from an environmental viewpoint such as semi-arid grasslands and humid grasslands are ploughed and converted to arable.
+Particularly valuable sites from an environmental view such as semi-arid grasslands and humid grasslands are ploughed and converted into arable land.
 If these areas are then used for intensive arable agriculture, the above-mentioned positive effects of grassland are lost.
 Furthermore low yielding and remote grasslands are at risk of being abandoned due to not being economically viable (land abandonment).
-Such grasslands may convert to shrub lands and lose their function as habitat for rare plants and animals.
+Such grasslands may convert to shrub lands and lose their function as habitat for rare plants and animals adapted to them.